Are Trucks Allowed to Drive in the Left Lane?

-Some examples of laws limiting trucks and other slow-moving vehicles in the left-hand lanes includes:
+Some examples of laws limiting trucks and other slow-moving vehicles in the left-hand lanes include:

 - California: The California vehicle code requires that any vehicle that is travelling at a "less than normal" rate of speed on a highway must be driven in the right lanes when not passing.

-- Hawaii: The Hawaiian Legislature has introduced a bill that would prohibit vehicles that weigh over 10,000 pounds from using the far left lane on roads with three or more lanes of traffic.
+- Hawaii: The Hawaiian Legislature has introduced a bill that would prohibit vehicles weighing over 10,000 pounds from using the far-left lane on roads with three or more lanes of traffic.

-- Indiana: Under state law, "slowpoke" drivers can be fined up to $500 for driving in the left lane in a way which preventing another vehicle from passing.
+- Indiana: Under state law, "slowpoke" drivers can be fined up to $500 for driving in the left lane in a way that prevents another vehicle from passing.